destenson/iMemoized/README.md

 | Windows 10			| Edge             |

 # Release History

+2016-07-06 v0.0.7 - Added hit count and initialization statistics.
+Not yet documented.

 2016-07-06 v0.0.6 - Added support for Safari by downgrading code style but not functionality.